 Vehicle crossing application Vehicle crossing application

-If you are planning to build or change a driveway, apply for a vehicle crossing before you start building a new one, or altering an existing driveway.
+If you are planning to build or change a crossing, you must apply for a vehicle crossing application before you start.

 The vehicle crossing is the area of driveway between a public road and the private property boundary, usually replacing some of the public footpath.

-If you’re already going through the process and are ready to book your VXG inspection - skip ahead to step 7 or 8 to access the online booking tool.
+Note: If you have received your written approval and are ready to book your vehicle crossing inspection - skip ahead to step 8 to access the online booking tool.

 Shows where a driveway starts on a private property and where the vehicle crossing goes across the footpath and berm to the kerb